metasfresh/metasfresh-documentation/_appdictionary_collection/EN/how_to_create_processes.md

 ---
-title: How to create a process
+title: How to create a process (Java Client)
 layout: default
 tags:
   - Process